CiscoCXSecurity/unix-audit/README.md

 * Searching for exposed secrets in home directories

 If you have commands that your team needs to run on customer systems, it should be easy to adapt for your use-case too.

+Also check out [unix_collector](https://github.com/CiscoCXSecurity/unix_collector) which is maintained by Cisco's teams that focus on detection and response.

 # How to update commands / scripts